 - Movie: “The King’s Speech”

 One of the biggest British actors of recent history, Colin Firth’s films have made more than $3 billion worldwide.
 Firth won the Oscar for Best Actor for his portrayal of Prince Albert, Duke of York/King George VI in “The King’s Speech,” directed by Tom Hooper.
 The film centers around Prince Albert’s work with a zany speech therapist (Geoffrey Rush) to rid himself of his speech impediment when he learns that he will ascend to the throne in 1936.

 2011: Jean Dujardin

 Jean Dujardin, a French actor and comedian, got his start in French TV, starring in the cult classic “Un gars, une fille.”
 He gained momentum in film leading up to his work in “The Artist,” the black-and-white silent movie that launched the actor to international acclaim.
 He is the first French actor to be awarded the Oscar for Best Actor.
 In the film, Dujardin plays George Valentin, an older silent film star in Hollywood who has a relationship with a young ingenue during the rise of “talkies” in the early 1930s.

 2012: Daniel Day-Lewis

 - Movie: “Lincoln”

-Once again fully throwing himself into a character role, Daniel Day-Lewis won the Academy Award for Best Actor for his portrayal of former President Abraham Lincoln in "Lincoln."
-Based on the book "Team of Rivals: The Political Genius of Abraham Lincoln," the Spielberg-directed historical drama focused on the last months of Lincoln’s life, in which he fought for Congress to pass the Thirteenth Amendment to the U.S. Constitution.
+Once again fully throwing himself into a character role, Daniel Day-Lewis won the Academy Award for Best Actor for his portrayal of former President Abraham Lincoln in “Lincoln.”
+Based on the book “Team of Rivals: The Political Genius of Abraham Lincoln,” the Spielberg-directed historical drama focused on the last months of Lincoln’s life, in which he fought for Congress to pass the 13th Amendment to the U.S. Constitution.
 Day-Lewis asked and was given nearly a year to prepare for the role.

 2013: Matthew McConaughey